The algebraic small object argument as a saturation: The algebraic small object argument

 By assumption, we can lift $\bm{L}_{\dcat{A}}f \in \dcat{A}$ along this retract to obtain $j\bm{f} \in \VertArr{\dcat{A}}$ with $\VertArr{U}(j\bm{f}) = f$.
 Similarly, any morphism $(h,k) \co \bm{f} \to \bm{g}$ in $\Coalg{\UnderPtd{\comonad{L}}}$ induces by definition a morphism of retract diagrams as above and a morphism $\bm{L}_{\dcat{A}}(h,k) \co \bm{L}_{\dcat{A}}f \to \bm{L}_{\dcat{A}}g$, whence a choice of lift $j(h,k) \co j\bm{f} \to j\bm{g}$ with $U(j(h,k)) = (h,k)$. \end{proof}

 To get a (pseudo) \emph{double} functor from $\DCoalg{\UnderPtd{\comonad{L}}}$, we require an additional compositionality condition on the retract lifting operator.
-For the sake of simplicity, we restrict to the case where $\dcat{A}$ is thin.
+For the sake of simplicity, we now only consider the case where $\dcat{A}$ is thin.

 \begin{definition} A codomain retract lifting operator on a thin notion of composable structure $U \co \dcat{A} \to \Sq{\cat{E}}$ is \emph{compositional} if for all diagrams

 such that $r_Cvu = r_C$, the chosen lift of $\bm{g} \vcirc \bm{f}$ along the composite codomain retract $g''f' \to gf \to g''f'$ is isomorphic over $g''f'$ to the vertical composite of the chosen lift of $\bm{g'}$ along $g'' \to g' \to g''$ with the chosen lift of $\bm{f}$ along $f' \to f \to f'$. \end{definition}